 ABOUT ME

-She holds a master’s in music from University of Helsinki, and an undergraduate degree from Manhattan School of Music.
-Former conducting student of Sarah Ioannides (Music Director, Symphony Tacoma) and Kenneth Kiesler (University of Michigan), she regularly participates in conducting masterclasses and workshops around the world.
+She holds a master’s in music from University of Helsinki, Finland, and an undergraduate degree from Manhattan School of Music, New York.
+Previously a conducting student of Sarah Ioannides (Music Director, Symphony Tacoma), Kenneth Kiesler (University of Michigan) and Donald Schleicher (Bienen School of Music, Northwestern University), she frequently participates in conducting masterclasses and workshops around the world.